 Rodger received his M.D. from the Philipps University in Marburg, Germany in 1993 and his foreign medical license for the U.S. in 1994.
 He was a postdoctoral fellow at The Rockefeller University, St. Jude Children’s Research Hospital and the Skirball Institute NYU Medical Center.
 During his academic career Rodger authored numerous publications, among them articles in Nature, Nature Medicine and Molecular Cell.
 Rodger is co-inventor of five patents.

 Dr. Emmanuelle Charpentier co-founded CRISPR Therapeutics together with Shaun Foy and Rodger Novak.
-She is a Scientific Member of the Max Planck Society in Germany and Director at the Max Planck Institute for Infection Biology in Berlin, Germany.
-Prior to joining Max Planck, Emmanuelle was awarded an Alexander von Humboldt professorship at the Helmholtz Centre for Infection Research, Braunschweig, and Professor at the Medical School of Hannover in Germany.
+She is Founding and Acting Director of the Max Planck Unit for the Science of Pathogens, Scientific Director at the Max Planck Institute for Infection Biology and Honorary Professor at Humboldt University, Berlin.
 She continues to oversee a research group at the Laboratory for Molecular Infection Medicine Sweden (MIMS, part of Nordic European Molecular Biology Laboratory (EMBL) Partnership for Molecular Medicine) at Umeå University in Sweden where she has a visiting professorship.
 Her seminal research unveiled the key mechanisms of the CRISPR/Cas9 technology, laying the foundation for the use of CRISPR/Cas9 as a highly versatile and precise gene editing tool.

 Emmanuelle studied biochemistry and microbiology at the University Pierre and Marie Curie in Paris, France where she received her Ph.D. in microbiology for her research performed at the Pasteur Institute.
 She spent five years working in the U.S., where she held research associate positions at the Rockefeller University, New York University Langone Medical Center and the Skirball Institute of Biomolecular Medicine (all in New York, NY) and at the St. Jude Children’s Research Hospital (in Memphis, TN).